asaltanubes/TFG-Killing-vector-fields/Escrito final/cosmology/cosmology.typ

 Now that have a coordinate system that has the initial form we wanted.
-Next, it is important to check that in this coordinate system all spacial slices are maximally symmetric.
-Right now we have only assumed that the initial slice is maximally symmetric, however that doesn't tell us anything about the structure of all of the spacial slices.
+Next, it is important to check that in this coordinate system all spatial slices are maximally symmetric.
+Right now we have only assumed that the initial slice is maximally symmetric, however that doesn't tell us anything about the structure of all of the spatial slices.
 This is an interesting question because it could be the case where some spaces start maximally symmetric but at some point they stop being symmetric.
 As we will see this is not the case.